 Council has produced an information brochure on the grey-headed flying-fox which addresses common community concerns regarding potential health risks as well as informing residents about their breeding cycle, lifestyle and how residents can help protect their property and the grey-headed flying-fox should it visit during its next roosting period.

-Both the NSW Government's Department of Environment, Climate Change and Water (DECCW) and the NSW Wildlife Information Rescue and Education Service incorporated (WIRES) have approved the information contained within the brochure.
-Council will continue working with DECCW to provide them with vital research data that will assist the grey-headed flying-fox's protection and management options for this threatened species.
+Both the NSW Government's Office of Environment and Heritage (formerly the Department of Environment, Climate Change and Water) and the NSW Wildlife Information Rescue and Education Service incorporated (WIRES) have approved the information contained within the brochure.
+Council will continue working with relevant departments to provide them with vital research data that will assist the grey-headed flying-fox's protection and management options for this threatened species.